Don’t let elevated liver enzymes stop you from getting affordable life insurance.

 Yes, you can get life insurance.

-Have your lab test results for AST, ALT, bilirubin, GGTP, and ALP available.
+Underwriters look at your lab test results for AST, ALT, bilirubin, GGTP, and ALP.

 Were elevations due to: